 This post may contain affiliate links to products I use and highly recommend.
 You can read my full disclosure .
 As an Amazon Associate I earn from qualifying purchases.

-If you’re looking for a healthy version of Coquito this Keto Coquito Spanish Eggnog Recipe offers all the flavor of the real drink without added sugar.
+This Keto Coquito Spanish Eggnog Recipe offers all the flavor of the real drink without added sugar.
+It’s perfect, especially if you’re looking for a healthy version of Coquito.
 I use a keto-friendly replacement for sweetened condensed milk and a blender to make this Puerto Rican twist to traditional eggnog.
 If you enjoy eggnog, then you must give this version with coconut milk a try!
 It takes just 15 minutes and uses less than 10 common ingredients.

 What is Keto Coquito?

 My husband “cooks” about one time per year!
 His signature dish is actually a drink: Coquito!
-Coquito, sometimes called Puerto Rican Eggnog, is basically a Spanish version of Eggnog.
+Coquito is referred to as the Puerto Rican version of eggnog.